Melanoma - Prevention

-Melanoma is a type of skin cancer with a high risk of fatality, but its incidence can be significantly reduced through proactive preventive measures.
-Studies show that over 90% of melanoma cases are related to long-term ultraviolet (UV) exposure, thus prevention strategies must address environmental, behavioral, and genetic risks comprehensively.
-A combination of regular skin checks and healthy habits can effectively lower the threat of malignant melanoma.
+Melanoma is a highly lethal form of skin cancer, but its incidence can be significantly reduced through proactive prevention measures.
+Studies show that over 90% of melanoma cases are related to prolonged ultraviolet (UV) exposure.
+Therefore, prevention strategies should target environmental, behavioral, and genetic risks.
+Combining regular skin examinations with healthy habits can effectively lower the threat of malignant melanoma.

-The key to preventing melanoma lies in the dual approach of "risk factor management" and "early detection."
-Daily protective measures include using physical sunscreens, avoiding sun exposure, and establishing a habit of skin self-examination.
-Additionally, individuals with genetic predispositions should start systematic protection earlier and undergo regular professional screenings by specialists.
+The key to melanoma prevention lies in a dual approach of "risk factor management" and "early detection."
+Daily protective measures include using physical sun protection, avoiding sun exposure, and establishing self-examination routines for the skin.
+Additionally, individuals with genetic predispositions should start systematic protection earlier and undergo regular professional screening by specialists.

 Risk Factor Management